About the team

 Stuart started his career with a BSc in Computer Engineering and a PhD in Pervasive Informatics.
 Following his studies, he went on to work as a Research Fellow at three institutions, including: University of Reading (Social Informatics), University of Kyoto (Social Robotics) and the University of Nottingham (Human Computer Interaction).
 Looking for a new challenge, he then dived head first into the financial services industry, joining TDX Group as a Business Analyst.

-Stuart's current role as a Digital Research Specialist brings together the best parts of his industry and academic experience.
+Stuart's current role as Head of Digital Research Methods brings together the best parts of his industry and academic experience.

 What we do